 The Behavioral Intervention Team is an interdisciplinary team that examines reports of such behavior to evaluate risk levels and identify persons whose behavior may endanger their own or others' health and safety.
-The BIT meets, as needed, to review and analyze information in order to address the needs of students who are experiencing significant behavioral disturbances.
+The BIT meets monthly and as needed for urgent cases, to review and analyze information in order to address the needs of students who are experiencing significant behavioral disturbances.